lino-framework/cg/docs/directives/lino.rst

     :term:`Lino framework` that has a given set of functionalities, that can be recognized by its :term:`end users <end user>`.

-    A :term:`Lino application` is governed and maintained  by its :term:`application carrier`.
+    Each :term:`Lino application` is a :term:`software product` on its own, governed and maintained by its :term:`application carrier`.

   Lino site